Por que fazer este exame?

-NOTA: Se exames médicos em você ou em alguém importante para você o deixam ansioso ou constrangido, ou se você tem dificuldade de lidar com eles, leia um ou mais dos seguintes artigos: Lidando com dor, desconforto ou ansiedade durante o exame, Conselhos sobre exames de sangue, Conselhos para ajudar crianças durante exames médicos, and Conselhos para ajudar idosos durante exames médicos.
+NOTA: Se exames médicos em você ou em alguém importante para você o deixam ansioso ou constrangido, ou se você tem dificuldade de lidar com eles, leia um ou mais dos seguintes artigos: Lidando com dor, desconforto ou ansiedade durante o exame, Conselhos sobre exames de sangue, Conselhos para ajudar crianças durante exames médicos, e Conselhos para ajudar idosos durante exames médicos.

 Outro artigo, Siga essa amostra, fornece uma visão da coleta e do processamento de uma amostra de sangue e de uma amostra de cultura da garganta.